-Each year, at least 75% of students will document their participation in at least one activity (e.g., training, workshops, readings, etc.) designed to improve their competence related to diversity and inclusion.
+(5.2.1) Benchmark/Target #1 - MFT Student Annual Review Survey activity (e.g., training, workshops, readings, etc.) designed to improve their competence related to diversity and inclusion.
+100% of students will document their participation in at least one activity (e.g., training, workshops, readings, etc.) designed to improve their competence related to diversity and inclusion.